ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan-beta.md

   * Fixed indicator scaling when changing the panel size.
   * Fixed race condition that could result in two network status icons being displayed
   * Fixed XPresent support
-  * Fixed lock icons in the Network Indicator when establishing VPN connection
   * Added `indicator-datetime` support
   * Switched from Thunderbird to Evolution as the default mail/calendar app
   * Dropped Brasero from the default installed applications.